Buddhism and Chinese Thought – “The Most Interesting Intellectual Synthesis in East Asian History”

 Illustration of the fable “The Debate on the Joy of Fish” from the Zhuangzi

 The first passage is the well-known “‘fasting of the mind’ dialogue in which Confucius teaches Yan Hui.
 Here Hui is told that he must completely empty out his consciousness to find the Way, and then he will be able to act spontaneously in the world and thereby ‘fly by being wingless’ and ‘know by being ignorant’.”
-(4/24-27).
+(4/24-A C Graham, Inner Chapters, 27).

 The second is “The brief mention of how the Genuine breathe from their heels while the Common breathe from their throats, a passage that also implies that such breathing manifests a profound ‘mechanism of Heaven’ (Tian ji) (6/6-7) … the latter key technical term demonstrates an awareness of the breathing practice outlined in the oldest epigraphic source for inner cultivation, the ‘Duodecagonal Jade Tablet Inscription’.”